folio-org/folio-helm/docker/folio-okapi-registration/Readme.md

 ### MODULE_NAME

 The name of the module.
 Defaults to ``.
 If empty script does register all modules from `platform-complete.json` file.
-If `deployStripes` script register all UI modules.
+If `platform-complete` script register all UI modules.

 ### OKAPI_URL